kwabenasapong/openpldoc/manual/source/android.rst

 ^^^^

-Selecting the :guilabel:`Live` button will display what ever is live at the time from the OpenLP software to your Android device.
+Selecting the :guilabel:`Live` button will display what ever is live at the time from to your Android device.
 Use your hardware back button to take you back to the main screen.

 Display